Skip to content

 Rate limit errors

-Daytona Python or TypeScript SDKs raise or throw a DaytonaRateLimitError exception (Python) or error (TypeScript) when you exceed a rate limit.
+Daytona Python, TypeScript, Ruby and Go SDKs raise or throw a DaytonaRateLimitError exception (Python) or error (TypeScript, Ruby and Go) when you exceed a rate limit.

 All errors include headers and statusCode properties, allowing access to rate limit headers directly from the error object.
 Headers support case-insensitive access: